Bodmer/TFT_eSPI/README.md

 # News
 1. New anti-aliased graphics functions to draw lines, wedge shaped lines, circles and rounded rectangles.
 [Examples are included](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/Smooth%20Graphics).
 Examples have also been added to [display PNG compressed images](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/PNG%20Images) (note: requires ~40kbytes RAM).

 2. Frank Boesing has created an extension library for TFT_eSPI that allows a large range of ready-built fonts to be used.
-Frank's library can be [downloaded here](https://github.com/FrankBoesing/TFT_eSPI_ext).
+Frank's library (adapted to permit rendering in sprites as well as TFT) can be [downloaded here](https://github.com/Bodmer/TFT_eSPI_ext).
 More than 3300 additional Fonts are [available here](https://github.com/FrankBoesing/fonts/tree/master/ofl).
 The TFT_eSPI_ext library contains examples that demonstrate the use of the fonts.

 3. Users of PowerPoint experienced with running macros may be interested in the [pptm sketch generator here](https://github.com/Bodmer/PowerPoint_to_sketch), this converts graphics and tables drawn in PowerPoint slides into an Arduino sketch that renders the graphics on a 480x320 TFT.
 This is based on VB macros [created by Kris Kasprzak here](https://github.com/KrisKasprzak/Powerpoint-ILI9341_t3).